927 Roper Street

 Not a projection.
 A track record.

 Most rental listings are sold on projected rent.
 This property has already operated as a co-living asset, produced documented income, and has an established room-by-room rental structure.
 The next buyer is not starting from a blank slate.
 You are reviewing an income-producing asset with historical performance, platform history, and operational upside.
-The conversion — completed in 2024 and including Hardy exterior siding — has already happened.
+The conversion — completed in 2024 and including Hardie exterior siding — has already happened.
 The income has already been earned and recorded.
 2025 proved the model.
 January through March 2026 showed continued income strength.
-April 2026 should be reviewed in connection with current room turnover and relisting activity.
+April and May 2026 reflect additional recent platform-documented activity.
+Buyer should review current room status, lease timing, platform records, and operating conditions during due diligence.
 Together, the historical and recent data give investors a clearer view of both the asset's income capacity and its current operating status.

 Buyer diligence starts from a stronger position.

-Before reviewing the full package, here is what has already been completed, implemented, or documented.
+Before reviewing the full deal overview, here is what has already been completed, implemented, or documented.

 Four reasons investors say yes.